fastfetch-cli/fastfetch-wiki/Format-String-Guide.md

 }
 ```

-Users can use the line-break syntax of JSON5 to break long lines.
+You can use JSON5's line-continuation syntax (backslashes) to break up long script lines.
 [Example](https://github.com/fastfetch-cli/fastfetch/discussions/2379#discussioncomment-17194638)

 ### QuickJS (JavaScript) Scripts
 As an alternative to Lua, you can execute JavaScript by prefixing your format string with `qjs:`.

-* **Return Values:** No explicit `return` statement is needed; the final result is simply the evaluated value of the script expression.
+* **Return Values:** No explicit `return` statement is needed; the final result is simply the evaluated value of the script's last expression.
 * **Parameters:** Module-specific variables are passed via the `this` context object.
-Usage is mostly the same as Lua, but utilizing JavaScript syntax.
+Usage is conceptually similar to Lua but utilizes JavaScript syntax.
 * **Requirements:** Requires the Fastfetch binary to be built with [quickjs-ng v0.15.0](https://github.com/quickjs-ng/quickjs/releases/tag/v0.15.0) or newer.

 **Basic Usage:**